The Three Ancient Cities of the Kathmandu Valley

 Nyatapol Temple

 Nyatapola Temple' is a 5-story pagoda of Bhaktapur.
-The temple was erected by the Nepali King Bhupatindra Malla during a 5-month period from the late 1701 into 1702.
+The temple was erected by the Nepali King Bhupatindra Malla during 5 months from the late 1701 into 1702.
 It is the temple of Siddha Laxmi, the Hindu goddess of prosperity.
 Part of the UNESCO World Heritage Site, Nyatapol has a universal and natural value.
 This beautifully sculptured building is considered one of the tallest pagodas in the country and is a lovely example of the immense workmanship that went into buildings of this type.
-This five-storey temple with a five-tier roof that stands just over thirty meters high can be reached by walking up a flight of steps that leads to the top of the platform.
+This five-story temple with a five-tier roof that stands just over thirty meters high can be reached by walking up a flight of steps that leads to the top of the platform.
 As you walk up these terraces you will notice that there are statues on either side of you, on every step.

 The Dattatreya Temple

 The temple of Dattatreya is as old as the Palace of Fifty-five Windows.
 The three-story pagoda-style Dattatreya Temple, with statues of the Hindu trinity, (Brahma the creator, Vishnu the preserver, and Shiva the destroyer), was built during the reign of King Yaksha Malla and was opened to the public around 1486 A.D., only after his demise.
 This temple, according to popular belief, was constructed from a single piece of wood from one tree.
-Around the temple are wood carved panels with erotic decorations.
-Just beside temple is a monastery (Math) with exquisitely carved peacock windows.
+Around the temple are wood-carved panels with erotic decorations.
+Just beside the temple is a monastery (Math) with exquisitely carved peacock windows.
 These famous windows were carved during the reign of King Vishwa Malla.
 The monastery is full of artistic facades of latticed windows and engraved columns.

 The Changu Narayan